ECB easing pushes European equities to seven-year high, euro sinks

 Wall Street mostly fell on soft corporate earnings news after the S&P 500 rallied 1.5 percent on Thursday on the ECB's $1 trillion bond-buying announcement.

 The euro went into another nose-dive, hitting a low of $1.1115 in its biggest daily fall in over three years, before recovering somewhat.
-The euro was last off 1.3 percent at $1.1218.
+The euro EUR= was last off 1.3 percent at $1.1218.
+[FRX/]

 The currency has lost more than 7 percent since the start of the year and is on track for its biggest monthly fall since the depths of the financial crisis in early 2009.